Rekha Harris

-Sumathi Josephine, better known by her stage name Rekha is an Indian actress who predominantly works in Tamil and Malayalam films.
-She also starred in few Telugu and Kannada films.She was one of the contestant of Bigg Boss Tamil Season 4.
+Sumathi Josephine, better known by her stage name Rekha, is an Indian actress who predominantly works in Tamil and Malayalam films.
+She also starred in a few Telugu and Kannada films.She was one of the contestants of Bigg Boss Tamil Season 4.

 Career

-She was introduced to the Tamil cinema with the film, Kadalora Kavithaigal (1986) directed by Bharathiraja with Sathyaraj in the lead role.
+She was introduced to the Tamil cinema with the film, Kadalora Kavithaigal (1986) directed by Bharathiraja.

 Her notable works include Punnagai Mannan (1986), Enga Ooru Pattukaran (1987), En Bommukutty Ammavukku (1988), Puriyaadha Pudhir (1990) and Gunaa (1991).
 In Malayalam, Ramji Rao Speaking (1989), Aey Auto (1990) and In Harihar Nagar (1990) were also successful.

 She won the Filmfare Award for Best Actress – Malayalam for the film Dasharatham (1989).

-After few roles as a heroine, she started to act in character roles, such as sister in law and mother.
+After a few roles as a heroine, she started to act in character roles, such as sister-in-law and mother.